release-engineering/exodus-rsync/README.md

 # https://release-engineering.github.io/exodus-gw/deployment.html#settings
 #
 # Additionally, the `gwcert` in use must grant the necessary roles for writing to
-# this environment, such as `prod-blob-uploader`, `prod-publisher`.
+# this environment, such as `live-blob-uploader`, `live-publisher`.
 #
-# The exodus-gw environment may be set using an environment variable.
+# A typical deployment of exodus-gw will use a `pre` environment for the
+# publishing of internal/pre-release content and a `live` environment for
+# the publishing of live content.
+#
+# Environment variable substitution is supported.
-gwenv: prod
+gwenv: live

 # The commit mode for exodus-gw publish objects, one of the following:
 #
 # "" or "auto" (default):
 #    Commit occurs only if exodus-rsync created the publish (i.e. is operating
 #    in "standalone publish" mode).
 A phase2 (full) commit will be used.
+#
+#    The default value is appropriate for most scenarios.
 #
 # "none":
 #    Commit never occurs, regardless of whether exodus-rsync created